jeex/check11/README.md

 Check11 checks Python >= 3.10 code for cpnits.com students.
 ## You need a github account
 Check11 relies on a working github in your computer.

-Your github alias needs to be added to [cpnits.com/check11](https://cpnits.com/check11)
+Your github alias needs to be added to [cpnits.com/check11](https://cpnits.com/check11).

+Ask your teacher to do that.

 ## How to install check11